Deep Learning Alternative to Explicit Model Predictive Control for Unknown Nonlinear Systems: Introduction

 \section{Introduction}

-Linear system identification~\cite{Ljung_systemID_book} combined with linear model predictive control (MPC), is a standard practice in various industrial applications.
-However, despite its wide-ranging uses, MPC is not practical to deploy for all settings.
-In particular, low-resource embedded systems controlling highly nonlinear dynamics present serious obstacles to an MPC controller implementation.
-Despite its compelling theory~\cite{subspace_systemID_book}, the system dynamics' linearization may not be a sufficient approximation for most highly nonlinear systems.
-In addition, implicit MPC formulations may be too slow, and explicit MPC formulations too memory intensive for an embedded system which must operate at high frequency due to highly nonlinear dynamics~\cite{7810353}.

-Due to these difficulties, research in the area of connecting neural networks and MPC is gaining interest in the optimization, controls, and machine learning communities.
-Neural networks trained to mimic MPC policies can offer fast approximations for low-resource settings, but at the cost of constraints satisfaction guarantees and closed loop stability over longer time horizons.
-Alternative approaches which integrate constraints satisfaction into neural network predictive control policies, present other associated disadvantages such as costly optimization routines and the necessity for a high volume of data that may be unrealistic to gather in an operational setting.
+Incorporation of machine learning methods in control applications is becoming one of the leading research avenues in the field of control theory.
+The design of many novel control methods based on machine learning (ML) approaches is heavily inspired by the benefits of model predictive control (MPC), such as constraints handling and robustness.
+The substitution of MPC with ML-based controllers was studied by several well-established researchers in the control domain~\cite{zhang2019nearoptimal,LUCIA2018511,8431275,maddalena2019neural,Hertneck8371312}.
+Furthermore, the application of neural networks as substitutes of MPC behavior has been considered in practical applications as well~\cite{Lucia8970557,lohr:2020:ifac,DRGONA2018,borreli:dataMPC}.
+All aforementioned works fall into the category of so-called approximate MPC based on imitation learning of original MPC.
+As such, these works have one significant disadvantage, which is the reliance on data sets collected from closed-loop experiments, i.e., the ML-based controllers are trained based on experiments involving fully implemented MPC.

-Addressing these challenges, we present a novel control method learning both system dynamics and control policies end-to-end, without supervision from the expert controller, with sampling efficiency and constraint satisfaction capabilities.
-The presented method is based on the neural parametrization of the closed-loop dynamical system with two building blocks: i) neural system model, and ii) a deep learning formulation of model predictive control policy.
-In particular, we combine system identification based on structured neural state-space model and policy optimization with embedded inequality constraints via backpropagation of the control loss through the closed-loop system dynamics model.
-The presented method supports nonlinear systems and represents a methodological extension of prior work on linear systems introduced in~\cite{drgona2020constrained}.
+Addressing these challenges, we present a novel control method called differentiable predictive control (DPC) for learning both nonlinear system dynamics and constrained control policies without supervision from the expert controller in a sample efficient way.
+The only requirement is a dataset of sufficiently excited time-series of the system dynamics.
+This in contrast with the recent implementation in~\cite{zhang2019nearoptimal}, where a trained ML-based controller runs alongside an online MPC strategy, making the algorithm computationally expensive in many applications running in low computational resource settings.
+The presented DPC method is based on the neural parametrization of the closed-loop dynamical system with two building blocks: i) neural system model, and ii) a deep learning formulation of model predictive control policy.
+In particular, we combine system identification based on structured neural state-space model and policy optimization with embedded inequality constraints via backpropagation of the control loss through the closed-loop system dynamics model. {The conceptual methodology of DPC is illustrated in Fig.~\ref{fig:DPC_concept}.}